HRvanElderen/MCM_Python_Interface_Source/README.md

 `python build.py`

-after this the package can be imported into your python file with the name: `mcm_interface`
+after this the package can be imported into your python file with the name: `mcm_interface`.
+Two tutorials notebooks are added.
+A long one containing all functions available in the package.
+And a short one with a bit of data analysis.

-The tutorial can be found here: https://github.com/HRvanElderen/MCM_Python_Interface